Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 What payments should not be included in debt-to-income ratio?

-What payment do I use for my credit card debts, the minimum payment required or what I actually pay monthly?
+What payment do I use for my credit card debts when calculating debt-to-income ratio?

 How does my debt-to-income ratio affect my ability to get a loan?